timothycook-DevOps/DevOps-Course-Starter/README.md

 The project uses a virtual environment to isolate package dependencies.
 To create the virtual environment and install required packages, run the following from a bash shell terminal:

 ### On macOS and Linux

 ```bash
 $ source setup.sh
 ```

 ### On Windows (Using PowerShell)

 ```powershell
 $ .\setup.ps1
 ```

 ### On Windows (Using Git Bash)

 ```bash
 $ source setup.sh --windows
 ```

 Once the setup script has completed and all packages have been installed, start the Flask app by running:

 ```bash
 $ flask run
 ```

+### Initial Setup for Checklist Appplication

+1. Add a file name Keys.py to the project andd then add the following lines to the new file:

+TrelloApiKey = YOURTRELLOAPIKEY
+TrelloServerToken = YOURTRELLOSERVERTOKEN

+Removing the default values and adding your own keys.

+2. Add Keys.py to the .gitignore file

+3. Add the following data values to the ApiAccess.py file:

+TODOLISTURL = YOUROWNVALUES
+DONELISTURL = YOUROWNVALUES
+CARDSURL = YOUROWNVALUES
+LISTURL = YOUROWNVALUES
+TODOLISTID = YOUROWNVALUES
+DONELISTID = YOUROWNVALUES

+#####

 You should see output similar to the following:

 ```bash
  * Serving Flask app "app" (lazy loading)
  * Environment: development